w3f/polkadot-wiki/docs/general/thousand-validators.md

 #### Nominators

-The below addresses are the stash / controller pairs for the nominators involved in the
+The below addresses are the stash / controller pairs for the primary nominators involved in the
 {{ kusama: Kusama :kusama }}{{ polkadot: Polkadot :polkadot }}
 Thousand Validators programme.
 They are formatted like "`stash` / `controller`".